This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Apple cider vinegar helps eliminate bitterness from the collard greens.
 The acid in the vinegar also balances out the butter and pork grease.

+Let’s face it – no one likes bitter greens.
 Removing the hard stems before cooking and adding apple cider vinegar will take the bitterness out of collard greens.
+That’s how you’ll get the best collard greens.

 Baking soda helps in softening the vegetables.
 It also increases alkalinity and preserves chlorophyll in the collard greens, giving them a rich green color.
 However, it can cause a loss of essential nutrients, so I skip it and instead cook my greens long enough.

-Collard greens take long to cook, so it’s hard to overcook them.
+Collard greens normally take a long time to cook, so it’s hard to overcook them.
+That said, when you’re done, you should have tender collard greens.

 I prefer buying washed and chopped collard greens to save time and energy.
 But, if you’re using fresh unprepared collards, soaking is necessary to loosen up the dirt.